Cycling74/rnbo.oscquery.runner/README.md

 Inports, Outports, and Parameters can take metadata that extend their mapping to/from OSC messages.

+*Format*

-The simplest of forms, `@meta osc:'/foo/bar'` maps the item to/from the OSC message `/foo/bar`.
+The simplest of forms, `{"osc": "/foo/bar"}` maps the item to/from the OSC message `/foo/bar`.
+You can also use a more verbose format `{"osc": {"addr": "/your/addr", "out": true}}`

 *Direction*

 * Inports can only listen to OSC messages
 * Outports can only send OSC messages
+* Inport and Outports default to mapping to/from OSC addresses if you prefix their name with a `/`, for instance `[inport /synth/freq]`
+  * You can toggle this behavior with the `Instance: Port To OSC` setting in the [Web Interface](https://rnbo.cycling74.com/learn/raspberry-pi-web-interface-guide) settings.
-* Parameters only listen by default but can be made to send with a more verbose OSC meta entry: `@meta osc:{'addr': '/foo/bar/', 'out': true}`
+* Parameters only listen by default but can be made to send with a more verbose OSC meta entry: `{"osc":{"addr": "/foo/bar/", "out": true}`
   * **NOTE**: a parameter with the above meta will only send on `/foo/bar`, it will not also listen.
-  If you want to do both you need to add, `'in': true` eg `@meta osc:{'addr': '/foo/bar/', 'out': true, 'in': true}`
+  If you want to do both you need to add, `"in": true` eg `{"osc":{"addr": "/foo/bar/", "out": true, "in": true}}`

 *Normalized*

+By default parameter OSC values map to/from unnormalized values but if you add `"norm": true` to your meta you map to/from normalized values.

 #### MIDI

 Parameters support MIDI mapping via a `midi` entry in their metadata.
 The [Web Interface](https://rnbo.cycling74.com/learn/raspberry-pi-web-interface-guide) now helps automate setting this value but you can set it explicitly if you prefer.

-Some misc notes:
+*Misc notes*

 * As of this writing the MIDI value is scaled to `0..1` and applied, without any additional augmentation, to the normalized value for a parameter.
 * Notes simply map to `0` for note off and `1` for note on indendent of velocity.